fullstackatbrown/carte-blanche/README.md

 ## Authors

 This is made by Full Stack at Brown.
-Abc
+Abcd

 ## What's next?
 How do I make an app with this?